ioios-io/demos/Home Assistant with ESPHome/README.md

 # Home Assistant & ESPHome

-#### Pithy Range Kickstarter Live!
-If you want to get your hands on a Pithy or 3, support us on [Kickstarter](https://www.kickstarter.com/projects/ioios/ioios-the-pithy-range?ref=11yk48)!

 #### 0: [ESPHome Primer](https://github.com/ioios-io/demos/tree/main/Home%20Assistant%20with%20ESPHome/0.%20ESPHome%20Primer)
 Before we begin, a quick guide on using substitutions and secrets in ESPHome.
 This will explain what is happening at the top of each YAML file and that is th eonly part of the file which you you need to adjust.
 It's not difficult to understand but it is important to understand.
 ##### 0a: [First Flash with ESPHome](https://github.com/ioios-io/demos/tree/main/Home%20Assistant%20with%20ESPHome/0a.%20First%20Flash%20with%20ESPHome)